kachristensen/Current-Dnd-Campaigns/Session Notes/13 - Jonas's Unholy Affliction II (7-23-25).md

 	- Rem was bit and infected with lycanthropy.
 Lewis can't help yet.
 	- I took the silver out of Jonas's throat and handed it to Rem to kill the remaining lycanthropes.
 - We headed back to the lab.
 	- Remove curse - requires being done under a full moon, DC 17 constitution.
+18 days until the next full moon.